Rogue Valley Networking Council

 1. There is an initial fee of $50.00 to join RVNC to cover costs such as providing members with start-up information, Council pamphlets, etc.

-2. Membership dues are non-refundable and can be paid annually, quarterly or monthly at the member’s convenience and are currently the equivalent of $20.00 a month, and are subject to change.
+2. Membership dues are non-refundable and are paid monthly by automatic withdrawal and are currently the equivalent of $20.00 a month, and are subject to change.

 3. Dues must be paid in full within 15 days of net due .
 Past due members are subject to deactivation of membership.
 See Item J.4.
 Membership Deactivation